immfri/gui-dab-odrTools/README.md

 # gui-dab-odrTools

-Creating a graphical user interface (GUI) written by JavaFX that controls the configuration and the monitoring of the ODR-mmbTools.
+Creating a graphical user interface (GUI) written by JavaFX that controls the configuration and the monitoring of the ODR-mmbTools (https://github.com/Opendigitalradio).
 In the first step the implementations without client-server-system.
 The following tasks should be realized in the GUI:

 1. Configuration:
 •	At the beginning created a new multiplex configuration.
 Alternative open a Multiplex-Configuration file.